The Token Meter Becomes the Budget

 The Ed Zitron interview with The Tech Report is useful because it catches the tone shift.
 The question is no longer only whether AI is impressive.
 The question is who pays when the impressive interface becomes ordinary operating cost.

-Recent reporting around Uber makes the point concrete.
+Recent press reports around Uber make the point concrete, while still needing source discipline.
 TechCrunch reported that Uber instituted monthly caps on employee use of agentic coding tools after heavy AI spending.
 Tom's Hardware summarized Andrew Macdonald's concern that higher AI-token use had not yet shown a clear link to useful consumer features.
-The deeper governance signal is not one company's budget problem.
-It is the arrival of cost discipline after a year of adoption pressure.
+Those are reports about one company and one moment, not prevalence data for the whole economy.

 Cost discipline can be healthy.
 It can also arrive crudely.
 If a company builds work habits around uncapped AI and then suddenly imposes token austerity, workflows can fail for reasons no one documented.
 Engineers may have become dependent on a tool whose real price was hidden.
 Managers may discover that their AI transformation dashboard was mostly a spending report.
 Procurement may learn that the cheapest model is not the safest model, and the strongest model is not always economically rational.